e2nIEE/pandapower/doc/converter/powerfactory.rst

     Output:
      * net: pandapower net
      * controller: pandapower controller objects
-     * Saves pandapower network as .p file at path_dst
+     * Saves pandapower network as .json file at path_dst

 The function can be used as following: ::

-    from pandaplan.core.converter.powerfactory.pf2pp import from_pfd
+    from pandapower.converter.powerfactory import from_pfd
     net = from_pfd(app, prj_name="Your Project Name", path_dst="Save Path")

 ..
 Note:: PowerFactory has to be closed to start the conversion